Saint Peter of Cetinje Serbian Orthodox Seminary: History

-The temporary seminary in Cetinje was founded in September 1863 by Archimandrite Nićifor Dučić, with the help of Archimandrite Ilariona Roganović, later Metropolitan.
+The Provisional Seminary of Cetinje was established in 1863 by Archimandrite Nićifor Dučić, with the help of Archimandrite Ilarion Roganović, later Metropolitan of Montenegro and Brda.

-This was the first high school in principality of Montenegro and could only be enrolled by Cetinje primary school students.
-Only a few months later, the seminary stopped working, since there were no material means for its functioning.
+This was the first high school in the Principality of Montenegro and could only be enrolled by elementary school students from Cetinje and vicinity.
+Just a few months later, the seminary stopped working since there were no material means for its functioning.

-Seminary of Cetinje

-Emperor of all the Russias Alexander II Nikolayevich Romanov met with Prince Nikola Petrovic Njegos in St. Petersburg in 1868.
-In their talks, it was agreed that the Russian imperial court would help the work of the new seminary on an annual level with 8,000 rubles, as well as the opening of the Girls' Institute next to the seminary with 5,500 rubles.
+In 1868, Russian Emperor Alexander II met with Prince Nikola Petrović in Saint Petersburg and agreed that the Russian imperial court would help the functioning of the new seminary with 8,000 rubles annually, as well as the opening of the Girls' Institute next to the seminary with 5,500 rubles.
 The task of the Girls' Institute was to educate girls, who would later marry theologians.

-The Constitution and the curriculum were written by Archpriest Mikhail Rajevski (serving at the Russian Embassy in Vienna) and Master Milan Kostić, who was educated at the Theological Academy in Kyiv.
-Together they prepared the first textbooks.
-The Holy Synod of the Russian Orthodox Church then gave confirmation and blessing of the work plan, so the seminary solemnly began its work 18 September 1869 in Billiards.
-For the first rector of the Cetinje seminary, Prince Nikola appointed Milan Kostić, who was subordinate to Metropolitan of Montenegro-Brdo to Hilarion II as the supreme manager.
+The curriculum and preparation of first textbooks was assigned to Archpriest Mikhail Rajevski (serving at the Russian Embassy in Vienna) and Master Milan Kostić, who was educated at the Kiev Theological Academy.
+The Holy Synod of the Russian Orthodox Church then gave confirmation and blessing of the work done so the seminary solemnly began its work in 1869 at Biljarda.
+Prince Nikola Petrović appointed Milan Kostić to the post of the rector, who was subordinated to Metropolitan of Montenegro and Brda Ilarion Roganović.

-At first, the seminary was three years old and accepted ten students each, who lived in a boarding school.
-From 1873. year, the seminary was moved to Ostrog Monastery, and 1875 It temporarily suspended its work due to the outbreak of the Herzegovinian Uprising and the forthcoming Montenegrin-Turkish War.
-A nine-year work stoppage followed.
+In 1873, the seminary was moved to Ostrog Monastery, while in 1875 it suspended its work due to the outbreak of the Herzegovinian Uprising and the forthcoming Montenegrin–Ottoman War.

-Seminary and Profession School

-In August 1887, Prince Nikola approved a new school program for the three-year Theological-Teaching School, which was enrolled by high school graduates with great success.
-The students did not live in the boarding school, and the rectory of the school was merged with the management of the gymnasium in Cetinje.
-It has not worked since 1905 to 1907 year, when it was established as a four-year school.
+In 1887, Prince Nikola Petrović approved a new curriculum for the three-year Theological and Teaching School, which was enrolled by distinguished secondary school graduates.
+The students did not live in the dormitory, and the rectorate of the school was merged with the management of the Cetinje Gymnasium.

-February 1891 year, the students started the magazine "Cetinjski bogoslovac, list za književnost", which had as its motto Njegošev the verse: "The nobility breathes Serbia" The students were mobilized in Balkan Wars, so an extraordinary exam was organized.

-Money from Russian Empire regularly reached 1915 to January 1916. year, when due to Austro-Hungarian occupation Montenegro the Cetinje seminary stopped working.
-The school archive was destroyed during the occupation.